-- Take one piece of cell plastic and lay it over the sail, lining it up so it looks exactly like the photo up there.
-Or as close as possible, given that you are probably using slightly different plastic and tape.
+Take one piece of cell plastic and lay it over the sail, lining it up so it looks exactly like the photo up there.
+Or get it as close as possible, given that you are probably using slightly different plastic and tape.

 Cell inner seam taped